 That one question spawned what is now Wicked Reports.

 “There’s got to be something out there, let me look around,” I told him, fully expecting to send him a link in 5 minutes.
-But 5 minutes of Googling turned into a week of searching fruitlessly for something that his online lobster store could use, and I turned up empty A week later, I had cobbled and duct taped together an insanely complex process, that if followed completely, would yield a pivot table that showed the lifetime value and ROI for all of his Facebook campaign leads.
+But 5 minutes of Googling turned into a week of searching fruitlessly for something that his online lobster store could use, and I turned up empty.
+A week later, I had cobbled and duct taped together with an insanely complex process, that if followed completely, would yield a pivot table that showed the lifetime value and ROI for all of his Facebook campaign leads.

 I presented it to Mark and he lost his mind in bliss.
 I showed my pivot table to a friend at the e-commerce giant Infusionsoft, and he gave me the green light to present it to their Mastermind webinar of 50 leading consultants to their small business CRM customers.